ceesem/cortical-tools/docs/examples.md

 This client is *not* a CAVEclient, but rather a dataset-specific client that provides access to the dataset's resources and functionality.
 The typical CAVEclient is available under `client.cave`, and has all the usual CAVE functionality.

+See the [Dataset Clients](reference/api.md#dataset-clients) section for details on all available dataset clients.

 ## Neuroglancer links

-If you want to jump directly into the data, you can use the `client.neuroglancer_url()` method to get a URL that opens the Neuroglancer viewer at the specified location.
+If you want to jump directly into the data, you can use the [`neuroglancer_url()`](reference/api.md#datasetclient) method to get a URL that opens the Neuroglancer viewer at the specified location.
 This url is also integrated into the object representation in a jupyter notebook, where if you just return `client`, you can click on it to open a neuroglancer viewer.

 There are a few handy features inherited from `nglui`, including the ability to copy the URL to your clipboard with `client.neuroglancer_url(clipboard=True)`.

 ## Queries

-The `client.tables` and `client.views` give access to the dataset's tables and views via an autocomplete-compatible feature.
+The [`tables`](reference/api.md#datasetclient) and [`views`](reference/api.md#datasetclient) properties give access to the dataset's tables and views via an autocomplete-compatible feature.
 This is a passthrough to the `caveclient.materialize.tables` and `caveclient.materialize.views` functionality.

 ```python
 client.tables